• Home

-When your child starts to hate school, these strategies are crucial to support your child and ensure the greatest outcome with the school.
+When your child starts to hate school and wants to stay home, these strategies are crucial to support your child and ensure the greatest outcome with the school.
 Here you will find expert tips from parenting experts, a former school principal and university instructor as well as videos from a family therapist.

-My five-year-old daughter woke up before the crack of dawn talking all about her friends at school.
-Her big brown eyes sparkled as she chronicled the events of the day before.
+My five-year-old daughter woke up before the crack of dawn talking all about her friends at school, and her big brown eyes sparkled as she chronicled the events of the school day before.

 “Did you know that for her birthday Abby got one of those massive LOLs?”